jasonknight/gopress/docs.md

 ```go
 func (o *Link) FindByLinkVisible(_findByLinkVisible string) ([]*Link, error)
 ```
-FindByLinkVisible searchs against the primary key link_visible and will return []*Link,error This method is a programatically generated finder for Link
+FindByLinkVisible searchs against the database table field link_visible and will return []*Link,error This method is a programatically generated finder for Link

 ```go